MattGThomas/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic html is the use of tags that clearly explain what an item is supposed to be within a webpage.
+For example a nav bar being listed with <nav>

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display block elements will take up as much as as it can, inline will only take up as much space as it needs.

 3. What are the 4 areas of the box model?

+content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross-axis

 5. Explain why git is valuable to a team of developers.

+git allows mutiple developers to work on a project at the same time, also saving different branches of a singular project to aloow for version control.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.